 Those were some long car rides, to DC, Montgomery County, Western Maryland all the way out to Cumberland.
 There was a lot of Rock, and a lot of Rush during that time.
 Even after we finished the Trail, we would still go on hikes and re-walk certain sections.
 Don’t get me wrong, it definitely wasn’t a perfect time in my life.
-My family was falling apart, my father alienating my mother while my fat bitch of an aunt and my Grandmother did their part to tear my family apart.
+My family was falling apart, my father alienating my mother while my self-loathing miserable aunt and my Grandmother did their part to tear my family apart.
 That they finally achieved when I was 11, with the help of an extremely crooked catholic nun and an unscrupulous DHS Social Worker.
 Not that I didn’t have my own part in that, I had undiagnosed mental health issues which would later be identified as Clinical Depression.

-Between my Aunt, Grandmother, a corrupt government employee, and my own self destructive behavior (and to a lesser degree the unscrupulous nun), they slowly made the case for removal until December of 2001, when my dad fucked up and did something stupid in public.
+Between my Aunt, Grandmother, a corrupt government employee, and my own self destructive behavior (and to a lesser degree the unscrupulous nun), they slowly made the case for removal until December of 2001, when my dad messed up and did something stupid in public.
 This was the final straw they were looking for, and like that I found myself in foster care at the tender age of 11, surrounded by other kids who hated me because I “acted too white” (yes, kids in the group home actually said that to me) and a mix of Group Home workers who ranged from “just there to cash a paycheck” to “sadistic child abusers who got their kicks off of hitting kids”.
 Once again, I might have been lost in this system where it would be easier to act the same as everyone else, to think like the boy I mentioned in my book who believed George Bush caused Hurricane Katrina.
 Luckily my saving grace was that they moved me to the county so I had to be bussed into school.
 And of course you can guess what that bus driver played on her radio every afternoon?
 Once again, I was lucky it was Rush.
 Even with all that was familiar with my childhood torn away from me, I still had that voice I was familiar with.

 It wasn’t that I learned what to think from listening to Rush.
 Listening to Rush taught me something more valuable, he taught me HOW to think for myself and not to be afraid to be myself.
 Because of him, and a few other non-political influences in my life, I had the will and courage to take the harder path in life that came from being myself.
 I grew up doing what “I” liked to do and pursuing the interests “I” was truly passionate about.
 And I didn’t have many friends, but most of the friends I did have were true friends who didn’t just like me because I went along with the crowd, they liked me for who “I” truly was as a person.
 That’s something that is quite rare among my generation, the millennials, they are always striving for conformity and acceptance and unconditional approval.
 They know nothing of what it is to be a person, to have “I” mean more than just superficial traits.